green-coding-solutions/website/content/jobs.md

 &nbsp;

 ### What you will be working on:
+The work at Green Coding for our toolchain covers an extensive scope where you come into contact with a lot of tools that may be new to you.
+However, we supply an extensive onboarding and enough time to learn these tools if you are not already familiar with them.

+For all of these sub-parts you will have at least one team-mate which you will be working with.
+It is possible to switch teams or to focus on only parts of the mentioned tasks.

+We also do host talks and workshops for the Berlin Community for free and also for companies in-house.
+These talks range from talks about the current state of
+Green Coding, Best green software design practices to custom workshops where we transform old websites / shops to a state of the art cloud-hosted / edge-hosted website with serverless functions and dynamic edge network caching.

+We encourage you to take part in this mission and also get to know new technologies while doing so, but this part is optional for the job (see below).

+The following list provides the full scope of the tool which we hope to reach within a year:

 - You will be working on the tool to measure and certify resource usage of arbitrary software
 - Ability to test arbitrary console applications in docker setup
 - Ability to test arbitrary web app through instrumented Google Chrome headless